 You can’t go wrong with your meal if you are also armed with a venomous weapon – the cephalotoxin!
-Octopuses secrete and inject this toxic [analogy? potion?] into their prey, causing them to be paralyzed.
+Octopuses secrete and inject this toxin into their prey, causing them to be paralyzed.
 This makes it easier to handle their food while protecting themselves from the painful claws of a crab.

 Do Octopus Use Their Beaks To Chew?

 Octopuses use their jaws for cutting meat, but they don’t use them to chew.
 They do something MUCH cooler!

 To get through the armor of its prey, an octopus will use a special tongue called a radula to drill a hole into the hard shells and access their flesh.
 It’s also like a cheese grater that is covered in lots of little, rough barbs which scrape down big chunks of meat into smaller bits that are easier for them to swallow!

 This is important as the small esophagus is nested in the middle of the brain, so food pieces can’t be too large.